MattesGroeger/as3-progress-tasks/README.md

 	xmlGroup.addTask(xmlLoader2);

 	var rootGroup:ProgressTaskGroup = new ProgressTaskGroup();
-	rootGroup.addTaskRatio(swfLoader, 80);
+	rootGroup.addTaskWeighted(swfLoader, 80);
-	rootGroup.addTaskRatio(xmlGroup, 20);
+	rootGroup.addTaskWeighted(xmlGroup, 20);
 	rootGroup.start();

-Note: You can mix normal task and ratio task assignments.
-But keep in mind, that the normal tasks always have a ratio of 1 internally.
+Note: You can mix normal task and weighted task assignments.
+But keep in mind, that the normal tasks always have a weight of 1 internally.

 You can also assign non-progress tasks to a `ProgressTaskGroup`.
 But the overall progress won't be updated while the assigned tasks are executed.